-Mary Gaskill is serving her fifth term in the Iowa House.
-She serves on the Administration and Regulation Appropriations subcommittee.
-She also serves on the Appropriations, Local Government, Natural Resources and State Government committees.
+Mary Gaskill is serving her sixth term in the Iowa House.
+She serves on Administration and Rules, Local Government, Economic Growth and Ways and Means committees.

 Mary grew up on a small family farm in Northwest Missouri.
-She is the daughter of Andrew and Lucile Meyer, Mary moved to Iowa in 1962 and has lived in Ottumwa since 1966.
+She is the daughter of Andrew and Lucile Meyer, and moved to Iowa in 1962 and has lived in Ottumwa since 1966.

 After graduation from high school in 1959, Mary attended Business School at Gard University in St. Joseph, Missouri.
 In addition to her State Representative service Mary enjoys doing community volunteer work in Ottumwa.
 Previously, Mary completed twenty-two years of dedicated service to Wapello County, sixteen as County Auditor and six as clerk to the County Auditor.

-Mary and her husband, Jim, reside in Ottumwa.
-Jim is a retired Iowa State Trooper.
-They have four children all living in Iowa.
-They are the proud grandparents of seven grandchildren.
+Mary resides in Ottumwa.
+Mary is the widow of Jim, a retired Iowa State Trooper.
+Their four children all live in Iowa and she is the proud grandmother of seven grandchildren.

-Mary seeks to continue with the pressing budget issues that the state has had as well as to represent the hard working families of her district.
-She believes that farmers and small business owners are the backbone of Iowa’s economy and, therefore, advocates that we do all that we can to enable them to prosper.
-Moreover, she feels that her experience growing up, working on a farm, provides her with a firm understanding of agricultural issues and her husband was previously a small business owner.
+Mary seeks to continue to be interested in economic growth issues that will improve the state as well as benefit hard working families of her district.
+She believes that farmers and small business owners are the backbone of Iowa’s economy and, therefore, advocates that we do all we can to enable them to prosper.
+Moreover, she feels that her experience growing up, working on a farm, provides her with a firm understanding of agricultural issues and her husband previously was a small business owner.

 Iowans are also worried about healthcare.
-Although a national solution would be ideal, Iowa has made progress in covering more uninsured Iowans, especially children.
-We must continue this progress, making sure that all children have access to healthcare.
+Mary is continuing to work to see that all Iowans, especially children have access to healthcare.
 We need to train students and workers for the jobs of the future so that we can attract new business to our state.
 And we must preserve our natural resources and provide a clean environment to live in, especially water and air.

 Over the years, Mary has been extremely active in her community.
 In 2001, she received a Volunteer Award from Governor Vilsack for her work on the Foster Care Review Board.
-She is currently a member of the Ottumwa Area Chamber of Commerce, the League of Women Voters, Toastmasters International, Catholic Daughters of America, and St. Mary of the Visitation Church.
+She is currently a member of the Ottumwa Area Chamber of Commerce, the League of Women Voters, Toastmaster International, Catholic Daughter of America, and St. Mary of the Visitation Church.

 Mary continues to focus on serving her community by supporting legislation that will improve Iowa to make it a great place to live.